 In the above example, you can see how fonts are used functionally.
 There are 2 fonts at play here: Franklin Gothic URW Medium as the font in charge of getting your attention (main headings and buttons) and Adobe Garamond Pro Regular as the secondary fonts for body content and subheadings.
 You should take a similar approach when picking the fonts for your brand.

-With LeafPup being an all natural company with a natural color palette, we needed a font that would function perfectly while communicating our brand voice proudly.
+With LeafPup being an all-natural company with a natural color palette, I needed a font that would function perfectly while communicating our brand voice proudly.
 A mix of serif and sans-serif font in neutral colors tell our consumers that we’re not going anywhere.
 We’re loyal.
-Using a larger font size for headings will communicate confidence, and using a softer font for body paragraphs will make our customers feel the warmth and homeyness we need to convey as well.
+Using a larger font size for headings will communicate confidence, and using a softer font for body paragraphs will make our customers feel the warmth and homeyness I need to convey as well.
 Here’s what this looks like.

 Now that you have everything that meets the bare minimum to build a solid brand, it’s important that you take the time to present everything that you’ve worked on.
 Some call this a style guide, some call it brand guidelines, and some call it your brand book.
 Regardless, it’s a necessary step in building a brand.